2k1dmg/cta/README.md

 "İ i" replaced by "I i"
 "I ı"  replaced by "Ĩ ĩ"
-But if something is found that is better than "Ĩ ĩ", then it will be replaced by it.
+If something is found that is better than "Ĩ ĩ", then it will be replaced by it.
+Unfortunately, there are no good alternatives for "I ı".

 <table>
    <tbody>